 The delivery and implementation of a new methodology in an organization is a major step and should be managed according to the established principles of change management.
 A methodology is a system (of procedures, communications, etc.) and should be implemented according to established guidelines for good system implementation.
 When an organization fails to approach delivery in a consistent and effective manner, technical debt will unknowingly build, projects will take longer to be delivered, and the ongoing burden of operations overheads for delivered initiatives will increase.

 Attention to these principles and guidelines will reduce the chances of the methodology slowing down and increase the chances of the promised benefits being both achievable and attained.

 Does your technology team have the capacity to deliver the change your business requires in an effective, logical, and efficient way?
-If you still have doubts, we recommend you take our brief survey (Digital Readiness Assessment) better understand your business’ strengths and weaknesses.
+If you still have doubts, we recommend you take our brief survey (Integration Maturity Assessment) better understand your business’ strengths and weaknesses.